frontenddogma/web-development-glossary/manuscript/b.md

 : A shell, or command-line interpreter, for computer operating systems.
 Developed by Stephen Bourne at Bell Labs, it was a replacement for the Thompson shell, whose executable file had the same name (`sh`).
 The Bourne shell was released in 1979 in the Version 7 Unix release distributed to colleges and universities.&nbsp;[†](#w-bourne-shell)

 Border
-: Any kind of line (solid, dotted, dashed, …) surrounding an element on a web page, if present.
+: Per the CSS box model, any kind of line (solid, dotted, dashed, …) surrounding an element on a web page, if present.
+The border area lies between the padding and margin areas of a box.

 Bottom-posting
 : A posting style in which the reply follows the quote.&nbsp;[†](#w-posting-style)